Good Morning Monday

 Social Media – The New Frontier

-Take my social media adventure – and that is what I see it as, an adventure as nothing that I do on Facebook, Twitter, Pinterest, Learn It Live or anywhere else where I am active is for anything else but the pleasure of the ride.
+Take my social media adventure – and that is what I see it as, an adventure as nothing that I do on Facebook, Twitter, Pinterest, Learn It Live, Clubhouse or anywhere else where I am active is for anything else but the pleasure of the ride.
 For years now, I have had a presence of sorts on social media, mainly on Facebook.
-Posting pictures, quotes, chatting with friends, meeting new relatives or reuniting with family members not heard from or seen in 30+ years, were my main activities.
+I use Instagram for posting pictures and quotes, Clubhouse for chatting with friends and discussing ideas, and use other platforms for meeting new relatives or reuniting with family members I haven’t heard from or seen in 30+ years.
+It even crossed my mind at one point to buy followers for Clubhouse in order to reach a wider audience.
+Since Clubhouse allows its users to communicate with people all over the world, tell stories, and even share ideas, it did seem worth trying!

 Years later, after more schooling, breakups, several job changes, even migration and career switches, I started a second blog – The Daughters of Sheba Foundation blog.
 This blog has since relocated to WordPress and branded under my name as it struck me that this message is my mess and as the sole driver of the concept of creating a space on Facebook for women to actively, openly and lovingly support each other called Daughters of Sheba, then it will be my brand.